 Set in a beachfront duplex, these 52 sq m (560 sq ft) elegantly finished suites boast open-plan living room and dining areas, with sun loungers on the large balcony or terrace.
 The airy bathroom has a separate bathtub and shower.

 Superior Beachfront Room

-There are six Superior Beachfront Rooms, each set close to the beach in single storey, stone buildings.
+There are six Superior Beachfront Rooms, each set close to the beach in single story, stone buildings.
 Their location and size are the same as the Beachfront Rooms with 42 sq m (452 sq ft) of space including an outdoor terrace overlooking the sea.
 Inside however, the Superior Beachfront Rooms have been updated with a more modern design with a light, white décor.

 Pictures of the rooms

 Palm Island Resort and Spa has a swimming pool, tennis court and gym set within manicured tropical gardens.
 The water sports center offers complimentary kayaks, paddle boards, snorkeling equipment and lessons on their fleet of catamarans.

 Well marked walking trails wind their way across the island, including the iguana trail to the island’s highest point.
 Complimentary bikes are available to use around the resort.